zavalit/tree_rendering_algorithms/space_colonisation/Readme.md

+# Space Colonisation Algorithm

-to run this you will need to have parcel installed globaly.
+To run this, you will need to have `parcel` installed globally.

 if it is the case than just run: